rwalk0619/Refrigeration-Challenge/README.md

-# Electrical-Challenge
+# Refrigeration-Challenge
-This repo is about Electrical Challenge
+This repo is about Refrigeration-Challenge